 So read the obituary that appeared the day after Fannie Boettcher's death at age 98.
 Now more than half a century later, Mrs. Boettcher's penchant for privacy lives on.
 While Geraldine Bean's 1976 book entitled Charles Boettcher: A Study in Pioneer Western Enterprise, plus papers and other items contained in The Boettcher Collection document nearly every aspect of Charles Boettcher's personal and professional life, details concerning the life of his wife remain as mysterious as ever.

-Although she and Charles separated in 1915 (legally in 1920) after more than 40 years of marriage, Fannie kept herself well informed of her husband's business dealings, reinvesting part of her share of the family trust in a number of enterprises until she had a controlling interest in some of them.
+Although she and Charles first separated in 1915, then legally in 1920, after more than 40 years of marriage, Fannie kept herself well informed of her husband's business dealings, reinvesting part of her share of the family trust in a number of enterprises until she had a controlling interest in some of them.
 As it was noted at the time, "The personal matters which sundered the couple were not enough to sway her opinion of his business acumen" (The Denver Post, November 23, 1947).
-And it remains a little known fact that Fannie - forever determined to stay out of the limelight - managed her estate so deftly that her portion was worth half a million more upon her death than the financial legacy left behind by Charles four years earlier.
+And it remains a little known fact that Fannie, forever determined to stay out of the limelight, managed her estate so deftly that her portion was worth half a million more upon her death than the financial legacy left behind by Charles four years earlier.

 Born in Liberty, Missouri in 1854, Fannie Augusta Cowan was the oldest of seven children raised by her parents, John and Elizabeth Jones Cowan, in and around various farming communities in that state.
 In 1871, the Cowans moved to northern Kansas, and in 1873 19-year-old Fannie, described as the "most adventurous daughter" (Bean, p.31), traveled to Colorado to visit her uncle in Fort Collins.
 There she met 21-year-old Charles Boettcher, who had recently opened a branch of his brother's hardware business.
 Within a matter of months, after what had to have been a whirlwind courtship, Fannie had met and agreed to marry Charles.
 Their wedding took place in April of 1874, and by September of that year, they were living in Boulder, where Charles opened yet another hardware store.
 Just a few blocks west of the business, they built a small brick cottage.
-Their son, Claudius Kedzie Boettcher (Kedzie was a Cowan family name, and the child was called Claude), was born in June of 1875.
+Their son, Claudius Kedzie Boettcher (Claude), was born in June of 1875.

 First Years of Marriage